How to Counter Offer in a Salary Negotiation

 “You can say, ‘Hey, I need some time to think about it,’ Singh said.
 “As soon as you give a number, you’ve anchored yourself to it and then they will use that number and, guess what, that anchor likely will be lower than you want.”

-You can also deflect the question by asking the recruiter to tell you more about the role and responsibilities, but if they’re savvy, they will likely ask you about your expectations twice.
+You can also redirect the conversation by asking the recruiter to tell you more about the role and responsibilities.

-“So this is where I would say, ‘If you have a range, I can let you know where I fall in that range.
-That would be super helpful,’” she added.
+If a recruiter asks for your salary expectations, “this is where I would say, ‘If you have a range, I can let you know where I fall in that range.
+That would be super helpful,’” Singh said.
 “Then add, ‘I’m flexible, because it really depends on the position and the opportunities for growth.’”

 Unless it’s a very small startup, the company likely has a range for the role and the recruiter should know it.
 In fact, some states have to disclose the range by law.